Fixed-Effect Regressions on Network Data: Regression analysis of network data

 Now, given a graph $\mathcal{G}$, for each edge $e\in E$ we observe an outcome $y_{\varepsilon_e}$ and a $p$-vector of covariates $\mathbold{x}_{\varepsilon_e}$.
 Allowing $\mathcal{G}$ to be a multigraph covers the (unbalanced) panel data case, where multiple outcomes are available for some vertex pairs.
 Collect all outcomes in the $m$-vector $\mathbold{y}$ and all covariates in the $m\times p$ matrix $\mathbold{X}$.
 Let $\mathbold{\alpha}:=(\alpha_1,\ldots,\alpha_n)^\prime$ be an $n$-vector of vertex-specific parameters and let $\mathbold{\beta}:=(\beta_1,\ldots,\beta_p)^\prime$ be a $p$-vector of regression slopes.
 Our interest lies in estimating the model

 where $\mathbold{u}$ is an $m$-vector of regression errors.\footnote{A change of edge orientation corresponds to a sign flip in the corresponding outcome and regressor matrices.
+This does not affect the least squares estimator of \eqref{eq:regression1}.} We will treat $\mathbold{B}$ and $\mathbold{X}$ as fixed throughout.
+This implies that we consider the network as non-random and exogenous.\footnote{Exogeneity of the network is the standard assumption in the literature building on \cite{AbowdKramarzMargolis1999}.
+Accounting for endogenous network formation requires more complicated models and has started to receive some attention; see \cite{BonhommeLamadonManresa2015} and \cite{LentzPiyapromdeeRobin2018}. } Our focus is on the vector $\mathbold{\alpha}$.
+In the two-way regression model of our motivating examples these are the worker and firm effects or the student and teacher effects, respectively.
+By the definition of $\mathbold{B}$ one of these effects will enter \eqref{eq:regression1} with a minus sign.
+While this may appear to be an unusual convention from an applied perspective, it is convenient for our theoretical analysis.
+As will be explained below, this sign convention is without loss of generality in the two-way model, where the underlying graph is bipartite.

-This does not affect the least squares estimator.} Our focus is on the vector $\mathbold{\alpha}$.
-In the two-way regression model of our motivating examples, and discussed in more detail in Section~\ref{sec:bipartite}, these are the worker and firm effects or the teacher and student effects.
-We will treat $\mathbold{B}$ and $\mathbold{X}$ as fixed throughout.
-While it may be difficult to maintain in certain applications, exogeneity of the network is the standard assumption in the literature.
-Inference in the presence of endogenous network formation has started to receive some attention in related work on peer effects (\citealt{Auerbach2016}) and would be useful to study in the current context in future work.
-Before moving on we note that our model as it stands is overparameterized; $\mathbold{B} \mathbold{\iota}_n =0$, where $\mathbold{\iota}_n:=(1,\ldots,1)^\prime$ is the $n$-vector of ones, as each row of $\mathbold{B}$ sums up to zero.
-It follows that the mean of the vertex-specific parameters cannot be learned from the data.
-We, therefore, impose that
+In \eqref{eq:regression1} the outcomes for a given vertex pair $(i,j)$ depend on the individual effects through their difference $\alpha_i - \alpha_j$.
+This implies that our model is overparameterized.
+Indeed, we have $\mathbold{B} \mathbold{\iota}_n =0$, where $\mathbold{\iota}_n:=(1,\ldots,1)^\prime$ is the $n$-vector of ones, as each row of $\mathbold{B}$ sums up to zero.
+It follows that the mean of the vertex-specific parameters cannot be learned from the data and a normalization is required.
+We impose that